-Possibly one of the most beautiful cities in China, Fenghuang of Hunan Province features all the ancient charm of traditional Chinese architecture, a rich history and culture, all staged along either side of a beautiful river with lush green mountains as a backdrop.
+Possibly one of the most beautiful ancient cities in China, Fenghuang of Hunan Province features all the ancient charm of traditional Chinese architecture, a rich history, and culture, all staged along either side of a beautiful river with lush green mountains as a backdrop.
 It’s otherworldly compared to China’s booming mega-cities.

 The first amazing fact about the old town is the welcome absence of commercialism.
 While there’s plenty of shops inside the traditional buildings selling locally made products, you won’t find McDonalds, Starbucks or KFC or even the Chinese equivalents.
 Also, I cant remember seeing an ATM, I’m sure there is one but you may want to bring enough cash.